1st April 2014

 Ian stayed over again last night in order to help us today.
 Some of what had not been fitted into the van spent the night in our prospective son-ion-law’s car.
 The rest stayed in the Castle Malwood Lodge garage for collection this morning when we let the cleaners in.

 I was up first and, with mist moisture dripping onto me from the splendidly ornamental garden trees, began emptying Ian’s car.

 Our new garden has a wonderful range of plants.
-Although they were somewhat veiled by the said mist, I photographed a sample, including white scillas, euphorbia, camellias, and grape hyacinths.
+Although they were somewhat veiled by the said mist, I photographed a sample, including daffodils, blue and white scillas, euphorbia, camellias, and grape hyacinths.
 It will be exciting, as the year unfolds, discovering what we have through the changing seasons.